 LGBTQ+ Pride month is here!
 And you might be wanting to share the season's festivities with your dog.
 Pride festivals and events are lots of fun, an important cultural experience and gathering space for community, but should you bring your dog with you to Pride?

-Different Pride festivities
+Different Pride festivities, different dogs

 Not every Pride event is going to be right for every dog.
 When deciding if you should bring your dog to Pride, it's going to depend a lot on your individual dog's temperament, and what Pride looks like in your local area.

 Look at information about what Pride near you will be like.
 This research will help you set you and your dog up for success by knowing what Pride in your community will be like, and if it's something your dog will enjoy.

 In some cities, Pride is a quiet, low-key community gathering, whereas in other locations, it's a loud public party/protest with performances on large outdoor stages, which will be scary or overwhelming to many dogs.
 Most city Pride events will have a website with rules and information about attending.
 This will help you to ensure the event is dog-friendly, and also get a better idea of what programming will be happening and if there are certain days, or certain times of day, that will be a better fit for bringing your dog.

 Considerations for reactive dogs